 - To actively contribute to the development and maintenance of state of the art methodology in the department of statistics

-- To occasionally teach statistical methodology at training courses or conferences
+- To disseminate the EORTC methodology of clinical trials through teaching assignments at training courses or conferences

-- To provide independent and objective methodological review of projects in line with internationally recognized guidance and practices.
+- To provide independent and objective assessment of projects in line with internationally recognized guidance and practices.